neoteaika/odyssey/README.md

 > *Please note, this repo was deprecated in 2020 when it became clear that the project file size for multiple FLAC and WAV audio files would not be feasible via GitHub.
 The [Odyssey Audio](https://www.odysseyaudio.org) website now maintains the latest information, and you can follow the project live at the [Halo Modding Reclaimers Discord.](https://discord.reclaimers.net)*

->*This page was last updated on **Thursday, 14th July, 7:45pm**, New Zealand Time.*
+>*This page was last updated on **Thursday, 14th July, 8:37pm**, New Zealand Time.*

-> *Actual project distribution will be reinvestigated closer to the first complete public release (audio stems, game tags and a campaign package including Odyssey music.)*
+> *Actual project distribution will be reinvestigated closer to the first complete public release (audio stems, game tags and a campaign package including Odyssey music are planned.)*
 ***
 [![Logo](images/ghlogo.png)](https://odysseyaudio.org/)
 ***
-# A Mythical Music Addendum Project.
+# A Music Addendum Project.
-Since 2019, we've worked to archive details of the music of Halo CE (and 2/3 to a smal extent).
+Since 2019, we've archived details of the music of Halo CE (and 2/3 to a small extent).

 [![Odyssey ViDoc #1: Opening The Gates](https://img.youtube.com/vi/m0sOhrJVCm4/maxresdefault.jpg)](https://youtu.be/m0sOhrJVCm4)

 	Click the above image to view a video on the project (November, 2021)

-From research of interviews, press articles and audio discussion fossilized on the *[Internet Archive](https://archive.org/)*, to direct confirmations and reminiscence by the legacy audio team, and our own technical and sonic studies and reconstructions on the same hardware used in Halo's production, Odyssey encompasses a great journey to accurately and *authentically* reconstruct the Halo sound of the 2001 classic at a new, previously unrealized definitive quality.
+From research of interviews, press articles and audio discussion fossilized on the *[Internet Archive](https://archive.org/)*, to direct confirmations and reminiscence by the legacy audio team, and our own technical and sonic studies and reconstructions on the same hardware used in Halo's production, Odyssey encompasses a great journey to accurately and *authentically* reconstruct the Halo sound of the 2001 classic at a definitive quality.

 [![Website](images/webprev.png)](https://odysseyaudio.org)